ICGC-TCGA-PanCancer/pancancer-documentation/docs/youxia.md

 ## Tips

 * the launcher host's public IP needs to be added to the security group for SSH access.
 For some reason Youxia/Ansible use the public IPs.
+* missing cert for rabbit MQ...
+I though this was created as part of the launcher setup: /home/ubuntu/architecture2/monitoring-bag/roles/server-dependencies/files/cacert.pem or /home/ubuntu/architecture2/monitoring-bag/cacert.pem